Will there be a second shooter?

 Can I get my photos on a flash drive?

 Certainly!
 I offer 16 GB wooden flash drives for $30 each.
 I also offer gorgeous wooden keepsake boxes to store the flash drives in for $75 each.
-Just mark your order on your contract or email me how many you want!
+Just email me and let me know how many you want!

 Do you shoot destination weddings?